damon232/cfg/README.md

 # Dotfiles for damon
-a bare Git repo for maintaining configs
+A bare Git repo for maintaining configs.

 ###Setup
 ######download git